PayFlexiHQ/plugin-sprout-invoices/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PayFlexi Instalment Payment Gateway for Easy Digital Downloads allows you to accept instalment or full payments from local and international customers before getting access to your digital products.
+PayFlexi Instalment Payment Gateway for Sprout Invoices allows you to accept instalment or full payments from your customers when paying for invoices.

 == Description ==

-PayFlexi Instalment Payment Gateway for Easy Digital Downloads allows you to accept instalment or full payments from local and international customers before getting access to your digital products.
+PayFlexi Instalment Payment Gateway for Sprout Invoices allows you to accept instalment or full payments from your customers when paying for invoices.

-### **About Easy Digital Download**
+### **About Sprout Invoices*

-Easy Digital Downloads is a popular eCommerce solution for WordPress that was created to help website owners sell digital products such as eBooks, documents, music, graphic designs and more.

-= Use Case for PayFlexi =

-The opportunity to split the payment into several parts can increase the number of orders and facilitate the conversion of doubting users, especially if you are selling an expensive digital products such as software, photos, documents, ebooks, or any other type of media file.
-PayFlexi allows your customers to pay for your digital products immediately by paying the down payment and pay the remaining amount later in instalments.
-Here are some benefits;

-* Sell your premium digital products at the right price without looking expensive.
-* Start accepting down payment for digital products ahead of launch (pre-order).
-* Increase the average order and motivate your customers to pay for more expensive digital products.
-* Builds a trustworthy relationship between your business and the customers.
-* Create an easy payment experience for your customers.
-* Immediate cash flow
+Sprout Invoices allows you to create beautiful estimates and invoices for your clients in minutes — not hours.

 = Features =

-* Accept one-time payment or installment payment from your customers.
+* Accept one-time payment or instalment payment from your customers.
 * Let customers customize plans within the limits that you set.
-* Customers are automatically granted access to your digital products after they complete their payment.
 * Set the minimum amount to enable for installment payment.
 * Set the minimum amount to enable for weekly or monthly installment payment.
 * Accept payments via your existing payment processor and get paid instantly.